 3. Click the OK button.
 The progress dialog box will appear displaying the current processing status.
 To cancel the processing click the Cancel button.

-4. Alignment having been completed, computed camera positions, and a sparse point cloud will be displayed in the Model view.
+After alignment is completed, computed camera positions and a tie point cloud will be displayed in Model view:

 Optimize based on measured camera locations